Trip Tips: Japan hotels offer tight space for a tight budget

 "Our service is limited to beds and showers," said Takahiro Matsui, chief executive officer of Nine Hours Inc, which runs the hotel.
 "But we provide the best quality for what we offer."

-Nine Hours in Kyoto is a nine-story structure with 125 pods, while the one in Narita occupies one large floor of an office building.
+Nine Hours in Kyoto is a nine-storey structure with 125 pods, while the one in Narita occupies one large floor of an office building.

 The company plans to open more Nine Hours hotels in the future, Matsui said.